-2. SWF Staff
+2. SWDF Staff

-Provide the name, con Provide the name, contact information, and role for each staff member.
+Provide the name, contact information, and role for each staff member.

 Name Phone Email

 Role/Responsibilities

 Name Phone Email

 Role/Responsibilities

 Name Phone Email

 Role/Responsibilities

-Staff Training: Please indicate if any of (Check all that apply.) of the SWF staff have the e following training (current or expired):
+Staff Training: Please indicate if any of (Check all that apply.) f the SWDF staff have the e following training (current or expired):

-Ozone Depleting Substances (halocarbons, refrigerants) technician

-Definition: A technician who is otherwise qualified to service refrigerant equipment and has successfully completed the environmental awareness training course for refrigerants offered by the Heating, Refrigeration and Air Conditioning Institute of Canada.
-(1-day classroom course in addition to being a qualified technician)

-This is required for draining refrigerants from vehicles, air conditioners, fridges, and other equipment.
+Ozone Depleting Substances (halocarbons, refrigerants) technician Definition: A technician who is otherwise qualified to service refrigerant equipment and has successfully completed the environmental awareness training course for refrigerants offered by the Heating, Refrigeration and Air Conditioning Institute of Canada.
+(1-day classroom course in addition to being a qualified technician) This is required for draining refrigerants from vehicles, air conditioners, fridges, and other equipment.
 Refer to ENR's document Environmental Guideline for Ozone Depleting Substances (ODS's) and Halocarbon Alternatives.

-Transportation of Dangerous Goods (TDG)

-Everyone who handles, prepares for transport or carries dangerous goods must be trained and certified.
-Some of the common hazardous materials that may come into a SWF are also dangerous goods.
-(Can be done online)
+Everyone who l of the common hazardo nsport or carries dangerous goods must be trained and bus materials that may come into a SWF are also dangerous